swlaschin/fsadvent2016book/2016-12-02-Kristian_Schmidt/index.md

 ## GC Stats

-Just for fun I thought I’d give you some numbers.
-Below you’ll see a table of the GC stats that [PerfView](https://github.com/Microsoft/perfview) generates.
+Just for fun I thought I'd give you some numbers.
+Below you'll see a table of the GC stats that [PerfView](https://github.com/Microsoft/perfview) generates.
 These stats were generated running the program on a 64 core machine with `CLR Startup Flags: CONCURRENT_GC, SERVER_GC`.
 Only the portion of the code that calculates stuff was profiled.
 The generation of output was skipped.